dimasyrnyk/task-manager/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Task Manager
+## MERN Task Manager

-It's a simple task manager created on React & Redux, where you can add new task / edit avialable task / delete task / share task with another user, who has account.<br />
+It's a simple task manager created on MERN stack (MongoDB, Express, React, NodeJS), where you can add new task / edit avialable task / delete task / share task with another user, who has account.<br />
 Every task has title / priority / deadline / users who can see or edit task / status.<br />
 There are also sign in and sign up form.<br />
 <br />